marisolpalmero/entitlement-inventory/draft-mcd-ivy-entitlement-inventory.md

 (TBD: Provide examples of how this can be done in future releases of this document)

 Capabilities and entitlements may be listed without explicitly identifying the assets (network elements or components) they apply to.
-To support assignment, the network inventory {{I-D.ietf-ivy-network-inventory-yang}} should be augmented with two new containers referred as capabilities and entitlements.
+To support assignment, the network inventory {{I-D.draft-ietf-ivy-network-inventory-yang}} should be augmented with two new containers referred as capabilities and entitlements.
 These containers hold information of the state of capabilities and entitlements in the asset(s).

 ## Capabilities